ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 The Administrator can send a POST request to the group-collection resource, in order to create a new OSCORE group at the Group Manager.
 The request MUST specify the intended group name GROUPNAME, and MAY specify the intended group title together with pieces of information concerning the group configuration.

-The request payload is a CBOR map, whose possible entries are specified in {{config-repr}} and use the same abbreviations defined in {{groupcomm-parameters}}.
+The request payload is a CBOR map, whose possible entries are specified in {{config-repr}}.
 In particular:

 * The payload MAY include any of the configuration parameters defined in {{config-repr-config-properties}}.